-To qualify for TANF, Family Health Plans, or ACA Adult a person must be an Illinois resident.
+To qualify for TANF, Family Health Plans, ACA Adult, and Family Planning a person must be an Illinois resident.
 The person does not have to live in Illinois for a set period of time or have a permanent address.

 An Illinois resident is a person who chooses to live in Illinois.
 For TANF, this includes a person who may not remain in Illinois but is here because of a job offer or to find work.
 Persons looking for work, such as migrant workers, qualify as Illinois residents.